Multiplayer FAQ

 How does Multiplayer ensure data protection?

 Security is one of our priorities.
-Specifically for the system auto-documentation feature, we ensure:
+Specifically for the Auto-Documentation feature, we ensure:

 - Data encryption at rest and in transit in our platform